-The magnitude of these changes means there is a clear need for us to deliver a set of functions, activities, and enablers to meet our customers’ evolving needs, deliver net zero, and ensure the continued safe, reliable and efficient operation of the distribution network and wider energy system for all customers.
+The magnitude of these changes means there is a clear need for a set of roles and activities to meet our customers’ evolving needs, deliver Net Zero, and ensure the continued safe, reliable, and efficient operation of the distribution network and wider energy system for all customers.
 Most of these roles and activities are evolutions of existing business-as-usual activities, whilst others are new.
 These roles and activities in turn require new supporting infrastructure.

 Our energy landscape is continually changing, and the needs of our customers and communities constantly evolving.